rodrigogoncalves123/PrivateClasses/README.md

 # PrivateClasses
-System to students who are looking for personal teachers to learn something new and for teachers who want to divulgate them as a teacher.
+System to students who are looking for personal teachers to learn something new and for teachers who want to divulge them as a teacher.